B2B, or business to business, is a vital sales method for many businesses. It is a growing and profitable market, too.

 - Pricing.
-B2C businesses offer a single tier of pricing for all customers that are only affected by sales or discounts.
+B2C businesses (see D2C meaning) offer a single tier of pricing for all customers that are only affected by sales or discounts.
 B2B businesses usually offer multiple levels of discounted prices based on the quantities and frequency of orders.

 - Customer service.
 B2C companies use customer support representatives to answer general questions and help with issues.
 B2C businesses use account managers who bring in new wholesale customers and regularly push sales and assist with account and order issues.

 B2B vs B2C Buying